Projection-width as a structural parameter for discrete separable optimization: Introduction

 We refer the reader to \cref{th optimization,th counting,th top-k,th weighted constraint violation} for the precise statements of our results.
 All running times are stated under the \emph{arithmetic model} of computation, in which each basic arithmetic operation (addition, subtraction, multiplication, division, and comparison) is assumed to take constant time, independent of operand sizes.
 Moreover, in our algorithms, the sizes of all intermediate and output values are bounded by a polynomial in the input size.
 We note that sharper running-time bounds may be attainable through a more refined analysis, especially in specific cases.
 For instance, when the involved functions are linear rather than separable, when $\card{\dom} = 2$, or when branch decompositions (introduced later in this section) are linear~\cite{SaeTelVat14}.

-\paragraph{Some consequences.} Our results establish a broad class of tractable nonlinear discrete optimization and counting problems.
-To illustrate their generality, we show that they subsume and substantially extend some of the strongest known tractability results across multiple research areas: integer linear optimization, binary polynomial optimization, and Boolean satisfiability.
-These are three notable examples of results that follow directly from ours as very special and restrictive cases.

-In Boolean satisfiability, our framework encompasses the tractability of weighted MaxSAT and \#SAT on CNF formulas with bounded PS-width~\cite{SaeTelVat14}, which captures nearly all known tractable cases of these problems~\cite{Cap16PhD}, and extends these results to much more general systems of constraints.
-In binary polynomial optimization, it generalizes the tractability of instances defined on hypergraphs with bounded incidence treewidth established in~\cite{CapdPDiG24xx}, while at the same time allowing the presence of additional constraints.
-In integer linear optimization, it extends the tractability of systems with bounded incidence treewidth proven in~\cite{GanOrdRam17}, and further improves upon it by yielding a running time that is fixed-parameter tractable when the domain size is fixed.
+Our results establish a broad class of tractable discrete nonlinear optimization and counting problems.
+To illustrate their generality, we show that they subsume some of the strongest known tractability results in integer linear optimization, binary polynomial optimization, and Boolean satisfiability.
+In integer linear optimization, it subsumes the polynomial-time solvability of instances with bounded incidence treewidth established in~\cite{GanOrdRam17}.
+In binary polynomial optimization, it generalizes the tractability of instances defined on hypergraphs with bounded incidence treewidth shown in~\cite{CapdPDiG24xx}, while additionally allowing the presence of further constraints.
+In Boolean satisfiability, our framework encompasses the tractability of weighted MaxSAT and \#SAT on CNF formulas with bounded PS-width~\cite{SaeTelVat14}, which captures nearly all known tractable cases of these problems~\cite{Cap16PhD}.

-These three results arise as direct corollaries of our framework under highly specialized and restrictive assumptions.
-Compared to our general setting, each of them is considerably narrower: all functions involved are linear (instead of nonlinear and separable), only inequality constraints are considered (instead of linear and set constraints), and the domains are highly limited: $\dom = \bra{0,1}$ in Boolean satisfiability and binary polynomial optimization, and integer intervals in integer linear optimization.
-These examples illustrate just a subset of the restrictive assumptions required in those specific settings; we refer the reader to~\cref{sec consequences} for a detailed comparison.
+All these three results follow as direct corollaries of our framework under highly specialized and restrictive assumptions.
+Compared to our general setting, each of them is considerably narrower.
+In particular, all functions involved are linear, only inequality constraints are considered, and the variable domains are restricted to integer intervals in integer linear optimization, and to $\bra{0,1}$ in binary polynomial optimization and Boolean satisfiability.
+While the primary contribution of this paper lies in the nonlinear setting, the fact that these disparate results emerge as special cases highlights the broader significance of projection-width, which provides a common structural explanation for tractability across seemingly different problem classes and research communities.

 In the remainder of this section, we present the definition of projection-width.